tsunami416604/azure-docs.hu-hu/articles/cognitive-services/QnAMaker/How-To/add-sharepoint-datasources.md

 <!--

-## Add Sharepoint data source with APIs
+## Add SharePoint data source with APIs

-You need to get the Sharepoint file's URI before adding it to QnA Maker.
+You need to get the SharePoint file's URI before adding it to QnA Maker.

-## Get Sharepoint File URI
+## Get SharePoint File URI

-Use the following steps to transform the Sharepoint URL into a sharing token.
+Use the following steps to transform the SharePoint URL into a sharing token.

 1. Encode the URL using [base64](https://en.wikipedia.org/wiki/Base64).